 Settlement process and capacity prudential support obligations.

 In support of these aspects, this market manual details the conditions, actions, and timelines specific to the capacity auction by market participants and the IESO.
 This market manual also details the energy market participation requirements, settlement process, and capacity prudential support obligations for the capacity auctions by market participants and the IESO.
-The market manual is based on obligations expressed in the “Market Rules” (Ch.
+The market manual is based on obligations expressed in the market rules (Ch.
 2, Ch.
 3, Ch.
 7, and Ch.
 9).

 This market manual refers to other market manuals and market rules that provide additional information.